 Mainly, productivity is about attaining the desired results in less time and effort.
 So, instead of working harder, it is about working smarter.
 And as your software developers are not a machine, so here it is way harder to measure their performance.
 You can measure knowledge workers by the output of their productivity.
 Here, quality is more integral than quantity, hence, just the time spent on a project or the lines of code written can’t really measure your productive your developers really are.

-Often employers have some false hopes with their software development team, and here we discuss a few of them so you don’t end up making this mistake:
+Often employers have some false hopes for their software development team, and here we discuss a few of them so you don’t end up making this mistake:

-• Change language to get massive gains: No, change of language has nothing to do with productivity.
-All you could get is maybe 5-percent gain, but that’s about it.
+- Change language to get massive gains: No, change of language has nothing to do with productivity.
+All you could get is maybe a 5-percent gain, but that’s about it.
 Instead, choose a language applicable to that problem as that way your team would be able to comfortably use it.

 Now that you are cleared about the false hoped regarding productivity, now let’s learn how you can actually improve your team’s productivity in the right ways.